zanedurante/angiogenesis/README.md

 Windows Desktop Application for Angiogenesis Analysis.

 ### Background
 This application was used to analyze blood vessel growth in microscope images.
 This resulted in a paper that was published in the American Diabetes Association.
-See http://diabetes.diabetesjournals.org/content/67/Supplement_1/481-P and .
+See http://diabetes.diabetesjournals.org/content/67/Supplement_1/481-P.

 ### Instructions to run
 This project was completed using Microsoft Visual Studio 2017.
 To open the project, open the `Angionalysis.sln` file in `Angionalysis/`.
 Then, debug the project within Visual Studio itself or export it as an exe file.